The shortest distance between 2 people is a story.

-Every Christmas season we watch a variety of version of “A Christmas Carol.”
+Every Christmas season we watch a variety of versions of “A Christmas Carol.”
 The George C Scott version is the perennial favorite.
 My favorite scenes are with the Ghost of Christmas Present (and in this version with the Equalizer Edward Woodland playing fabulously opposite George).
-When Ebeneezer is viewing Bob Cratchit’s family meal and asks about Tiny Tim and the Ghost throws Ebeneezer’s words back at him:
+When Ebenezer is viewing Bob Cratchit’s family meal and asks about Tiny Tim and the Ghost throws Ebenezer’s words back at him:

 Ghost of Christmas Present: If these shadows remain unaltered by the future, none other of my species will find him here.
 But if he is to die, then let him die…!
 “AND DECREASE THE SURPLUS POPULATION!”
 Ebenezer Scrooge: You use my own words against me?
 Ghost of Christmas Present: Yes!
 So perhaps, in the future, you will hold your tongue until you have discovered where the surplus population is, and WHO it is.
 It may well be that, in the sight of Heaven, you are more worthless and less fit to live than MILLIONS like this poor man’s child.